Queue-Fair/react/README.md

 npm install react-native-default-preference
 ```

-and restart Metro and build and run the app.
+and restart Metro (and do `pod install` on Mac) and build and run the app as before.

-**4.** If you are using the QueueFairDemo app, you will see that (starting from the bottom of App.js):
+**4.** If you are using the QueueFairDemo app, you will see the following alterations (starting from the bottom of App.js):
 - The NavigationContainer has been wrapped in a <>...</> stanza that contains the hook to display Toasts.
 This is purely for demonstration purposes and not necessary for a production app.
 - A new Screen has been defined, QueueScreen.
 This will only be displayed if a visitor needs to see a Queue Page.
 - The HomeScreen definition has been updated to replace the onPress property with a call to adapter.go(), instead of launching ProtectedScreen directly.
 It also contains two new buttons to clear persistent storage to help you test.
 To completely clear storage, saved queue places and saved Passed status, both buttons must be pressed.